OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/developer_guide/developing_modules.md

 As a concrete example, let's implement a function to compute the total dislocation density in the system.
 Calculating the dislocation density is a good starting example because it involves looping over each segment of the network, accessing their end-nodes to compute the segment length, summing up their lengths, and dividing the total length by the simulation cell volume (using appropriate units).

 #### Serial implementation
-As a first step, we may want to implement this method for serial/host execution for simplicity.
+As a prototype, we may start to implement this function for serial/host execution for simplicity.
 We could implement the following function:

 ```cpp
 double compute_dislocation_density(System* system) {